 Jordan Merson is a partner who heads the firm's office in New York City.
 Widely regarded as one of the city's top medical malpractice, personal injury and sexual assault lawyers, Merson primarily handles cases that have resulted in recoveries of $1 million or more and has routinely litigated those that have produced verdicts and settlements greater than $10 million.
 Many of his cases have gained local and national media attention and he has been quoted often in newspapers and on television.

-In his most recent major victory, Merson in late 2018 won a $28 million jury verdict against a Westchester County school district for inadequate supervision after a special education student was raped after being led off the school campus.
+Previously, Merson won a $28 million jury verdict against a Westchester County school district for inadequate supervision after a special education student was raped after being led off the school campus.
 The verdict was believed to be the largest in a case involving physical and sexual assault in New York State history.
-(See news story)
+(News story)

-For at least five years before that, Merson held the largest single plaintiff jury verdict in Westchester County — $11.3 million for a six-year-old girl who suffered brain damage because doctors failed to recognize her congenital heart condition.
+Earlier, Merson won the largest single plaintiff jury verdict in Westchester County — $11.3 million for a six-year-old girl who suffered brain damage because doctors failed to recognize her congenital heart condition.
 That verdict earned Merson a spot in New York State's first-ever attorney “Hall of Fame” for medical malpractice verdicts and settlements.

 Merson has taken a leadership role for victims of sexual assault in New York and Pennsylvania and has recovered millions of dollars -- more than $10 million in the last year alone -- for individuals of all ages who have been sexually abused or assaulted.
 He has been actively involved in representing child sex abuse survivors in the Independent Reconciliation Compensation Program (IRCP) administered by the Roman Catholic Archdiocese of New York.
 The archdiocese has borrowed $100 million to cover all claims.
 Merson is likewise involved in the Brooklyn diocese's IRCP.
 Merson has used some of the proceeds from his cases to help those in need.
 In 2018, for instance, he made the largest single donation to the Survivors Network Against Priest Abuse (SNAP) at the organization's annual convention.